 High school students from China

-If you’re admitted to Waterloo, you’ll be required to submit your final Chinese Upper Middle School transcript and graduation diploma for verification by China Academic Degrees and Graduate Education Development Centre (CDGDC) or China Credentials Verification (CHESICC-Parchment Portal Service).
+If you receive an offer of admission to Waterloo, you’ll be required to submit your final Chinese Upper Middle School transcript and graduation diploma for verification by China Credentials Verification (CHESICC-Parchment Portal Service).

 College and university students from China